bogoconic1/Qgentic-AI/README.md

 These keys are loaded via `python-dotenv`.
 Adjust the environment variables listed in `config.yaml` if you need custom names or endpoints.

-### 4. Download Meta Kaggle and Meta Kaggle Code from Kaggle Datasets
+### 4. Download Meta Kaggle and Meta Kaggle Code from Kaggle Datasets (Optional - currently not used)
 ```
 sudo apt-get install unzip
 curl -L -o /workspace/meta-kaggle.zip https://www.kaggle.com/api/v1/datasets/download/kaggle/meta-kaggle